-Distinguished Shareholders, Ladies and Gentlemen, in line with the TotalEnergies' specific, quantified and time-bound commitments to achieving carbon neutrality by 2050, the Company, as its affiliate has placed sustainable development at the heart of its strategy.
-In line with its Health, Safety, Environment & Quality Charter and Code of Conduct, the Company emphasises respect for the rights of the local communities in which it operates and strives to manage the environmental effects of its operations in these communities.
-Therefore, the Company proactively identifies, prevents, and mitigates any impact that its operations may have on the environment in the communities in which it operates.
+Distinguished Shareholders, Ladies and Gentlemen, in line with TotalEnergies' specific, quantified and time-bound commitments to achieving carbon neutrality by 2050, the Company, as its affiliate has placed sustainable development at the heart of its strategy.
+Guided by its Health, Safety, Environment & Quality Charter and Code of Conduct, the Company emphasises respect for the rights of the local communities in which it operates and strives to manage the environmental effects of its operations in these communities.
+Therefore, the Company proactively identifies, prevents, and mitigates any impact that its operations may have on the environment in its operational areas.
 We also ensure that the Company's Contractors and Business partners implement the best practices to protect the environment.

-In 2023, the Company implemented a Road Map to align its already existing practices to the requirements of the Ghana Stock Exchange's Environmental, Social and Governance (ESG) reporting standards which was launched in the year 2022.
-The Company's ESG Report is included in the latter pages of this Annual Report for your reference.
+In 2023, the Company developed and implemented a Road Map to align its already existing practices to the requirements of the Ghana Stock Exchange's Environmental, Social and Governance (ESG) reporting standards which was launched in the year 2022.
+The Company's ESG Report captured in Appendix III of this Annual Report for your reference.

-We will continue to share the Company's progress on the road map to achieve the Net Zero (Carbon emission) target with you year after year.
+We will continue to share the Company's progress on the Road Map to achieve the Net Zero (Carbon emission) target with you year after year.